Chart Color Schemes

 Leonay features high concentrations of family households, with a higher-than-average median household size

-Family households account for 84.7% of all households, consisting of 44.6% couples with children, 29.7% couples without children, and 9.8% single parent families.
-Non-family households constitute the remaining 15.3%, with lone person households at 14.2% and group households comprising 0.8% of the total.
-The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.8.
+Family households account for 84.7% of all households, including 44.6% couples with children, 29.7% couples without children, and 9.8% single parent families.
+Non-family households comprise the remaining 15.3%, with lone person households at 14.2% and group households making up 0.8%.
+The median household size is 2.9 people, larger than the Greater Sydney average of 2.8.

 Frequently Asked Questions - Households